 There is simply a point in life when reason fails to satisfy our awareness of what is clearly unreasonable and clearly real at the same time — like love and self-sacrifice and trust and good.
 Data does not exist to explain these unexplainable things.
 Then only the doubt that opens our hearts to what we cannot comprehend, only the doubt that makes us rabidly pursue the truth, only the doubt that moves us beyond complacency, only the doubt that corrects mythologies not worthy of faith can lead us to the purer air of spiritual truth.
 Then we are ready to move beyond the senses into the mystical, where faith shows us those penetrating truths the eye cannot see. (p.
 17)

-We do sometimes recognize one another by our scars.
+Oh, it is so that we do sometimes recognize one another by our scars.
 Thomas thought he needed to see and touch his scars to be certain it was Jesus.
 In his quest for the truth he was not afraid to ask the hard questions which led him to an ever deeper faith.
-But, in the end, as the story is passed on, he didn’t need what he asked for.
-When Jesus simply stood right before him Thomas was able to embrace the truth of who Jesus is with all of his being.
+But, in the end, as the story is passed on, he didn’t need what he thought he did to believe.
+When Jesus simply stood right before him, Thomas was able to embrace the truth of who Jesus is with all of his being.
 The scars told part of the story, but only part of it, it seems.
 I wonder though.
 Would Thomas have gotten to that point if he hadn’t asked the questions, if he hadn’t ‘doubted’ first?
 What do you think?

-- Can you think of ‘scars’ that tell something about who one is and what matters most?
+- Can you think of ‘scars’ which tell something about who one is and what matters most?

 - What words would you put to the meaning of Jesus’ scars?
 What evidence of Jesus’ resurrection do you still yearn to see?